Freetz/freetz/make/README.md

     xsltproc is a command line tool for applying XSLT stylesheets to XML documents.
 It is part of libxslt, the XSLT C library for GNOME.
 While it was developed as part of the GNOME project, it can operate independently of the GNOME desktop.

   * **<u>xz-utils (binary only)</u><a id='xz'></a>**<br>
     XZ is the successor to the Lempel-Ziv/Markov-chain Algorithm compression format, which provides memory-hungry but powerful compression (often better than bzip2) and fast, easy decompression.
 This package provides the command line tools for working with XZ compression.
-They can also handle the older LZMA format, and if invoked via appropriate
+They can also handle the older LZMA format, and if invoked via appropriate symlinks will emulate the behavior of the commands in the lzma package.

 ### Debug helpers